Witness in the Mueller investigation and informal Trump adviser gets 10 years in prison in child sex case - KTVZ

 These meetings later fell under the shadow of the Russia investigation, and Nader became an important cooperator for special counsel Robert Mueller’s investigation.
 Nader provided information about secret contacts between the Trump transition and a senior Russian government official, and his testimony was cited dozens of times in Mueller’s sweeping report.

 Nader’s criminal case can be traced back to January 2018, when FBI agents working for Mueller stopped him at a Washington, DC-area airport for questioning.
-While examining his phones, they found a dozen sexually explicit videos of underage boys, according to court filings.
+While examining his phones, they found a dozen sexually explicit videos of underage boys, according to an FBI affidavit in court filings.
 He agreed to help Mueller and was permitted to leave the US, but was arrested when he returned in 2019.

 Nader ‘deceived and abused me,’ victim says